ToniWonKanobi/theoveranalyzed.net/posts/2015/4/8/fall-of-the-designer-part-i-fashionable-nonsense.md

 Schiff finishing Labus' thesis:
 >The standards for what constitutes "good-looking" have plummeted dramatically.

 I'm no designer.
-And, admittedly, on [June 10, 2013](https://www.apple.com/pr/library/2013/06/10Apple-Unveils-iOS-7.html), no one was happier than I after seeing all those bright colors and white backgrounds dance across the screen on the WWDC livestream.[^Not to mention my joy upon witnessing the death of [rich corinthian leather](http://daringfireball.net/2013/01/the_trend_against_skeuomorphism)]
+And, admittedly, on [June 10, 2013](https://www.apple.com/pr/library/2013/06/10Apple-Unveils-iOS-7.html), no one was happier than I after seeing all those bright colors and white backgrounds dance across the screen on the WWDC livestream.[^ls]

 But you don't have to be a design genius to agree with Schiff.
 To the completely design-uninitiated folks like yours truly iOS 7/8 looks and feels confusing, unless you know what you're doing.
 For the designers amongst us, iOS 7/8 really does appear like a UI paradox.